-Sudden confusion, sometimes called delirium, can be a sign of many health problems.
+Sudden confusion, sometimes called delirium or encephalopathy, can be a sign of many health problems.
 It comes on quickly, within hours or days.
 It’s different from dementia (like Alzheimer’s disease), which causes slow changes over months or years.

 If you or someone you know has sudden mental confusion, you need to see a doctor right away.
 It’s not normal, whether a person is young or old.
 Once you can figure out and treat the underlying cause, the confusion usually goes away.